javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 So we bind the context of object methods to the original object, `target`, in the line `(*)`.
 Then their future calls will use `target` as `this`, without any traps.

-That solution usually works, but isn't ideal, as a method may pass the unproxied object somewhere else, and then we'll get messed up: where's the original object, and where's the proxied one.
+That solution usually works, but isn't ideal, as a method may pass the unproxied object somewhere else, and then we'll get messed up: where's the original object, and where's the proxied one?

 Besides, an object may be proxied multiple times (multiple proxies may add different "tweaks" to the object), and if we pass an unwrapped object to a method, there may be unexpected consequences.

-So, such proxy shouldn't be used everywhere.
+So, such a proxy shouldn't be used everywhere.

 ```smart header="Private properties of a class"
 Modern JavaScript engines natively support private properties in classes, prefixed with `#`.
 They are described in the chapter <info:private-protected-properties-methods>.
 No proxies required.